|

 be taken to the Healing Room?
 He risked his own health to rescue

-Lady Eowyn," he placed a slight emphasis on her name, "and
+Lady Eowyn"he placed a slight emphasis on her name"and

-Thranduil looked at Eomer; the man nodded.
+Thranduil looked at Eomer; the man inclined his head in agreement.

 "Very well," said the Elvenking, "take them both